 A game about hate that produces nothing but that.
 Hmm.
 If it weren’t so sad, you were almost led to believe it was a big, brilliant marketing move – yet unfortunately it‘s nothing like that.
 It’s safe to say that The Last of Us Part II has left nothing but scorched ground.

 I don’t wanna debate the quality of the game in detail here.
-I liked it very much and found it fascinating to see how your own emotions change along the ride, how sympathies shift over the course of the game or how certain events suddenly appear in a different light when they’re observed from a different angle.
+I for one absolutely loved it and found it incredibly fascinating to see how your own emotions change along the ride, how sympathies shift over the course of the game or how certain events suddenly appear in a different light when they’re observed from a different angle.
 That was something I haven’t experienced in a video game before.

 Also, it’s certainly the best guitar simulator ever!